-Microsoft’s mobile operating system beats Google’s Android in three key departments.
+Microsoft’s Windows Phone 7.5 mobile operating system beats Google’s Android in three key departments.
 There will be others, these are the most noticeable:

 Nokia’s Lumia 800 phone is a simple but elegant minimalist hardware block.
-The Microsoft operating system has the same minimalist aesthetic.
+Windows Phone 7.5 has the same minimalist aesthetic.

 Its Metro front-end uses big, colourful tiles.
 They are instantly understandable and unambiguous.